 At the time of initial review and at continuing review, the IRB will make a determination regarding the period of approval.
 All studies will be reviewed by the IRB at intervals appropriate to the degree of risk but no less than once per year.
+For research subject to the 2018 Rule, the IRB will conduct continuing review of research requiring review by the convened IRB at intervals appropriate to the degree of risk of the research, but not less than once per year.

 In some circumstances, a shorter review interval (e.g., semi-annually, quarterly, or after accrual of a specific number of participants) may be required (see below).
 The meeting minutes will reflect the convened IRB's determination regarding review frequency; expedited reviewers will document the determination of risk level on the reviewer's checklist.